[University of Michigan, 2006]

 “Like, oh…my God…”

-Jewish American Princess, you amuse me from my chair
+Jewish American Princess, you amuse me from

 Sororities and café lattés

-Walking in herds, you terrify small children
+Walking in herds, you terrify small

 Chattering at high speeds